mponza/WikipediaRelatedness/README.md

     src/main/bash/apply.sh k path/to/two-stage-data path/to/queries.tsv path/to/queries2rel.csv

-where `k` is the size of the subgraph (suggested value: 30), `two-stage-data` is the same directory provided in the Indexing step and `queries.tsv` are the list of query nodes in tsv format of which the relatedness needs to be computed and saved in `queries2rel.csv`.
+where `k` is the size of the subgraph (the value used in the paper was fixed to 30), `two-stage-data` is the same directory provided in the Indexing step and `queries.tsv` are the list of query nodes in tsv format of which the relatedness needs to be computed and saved in `queries2rel.csv`.

 # Example